EDUCBA Logo

 And Why do I need to know about the errors?

-Quick and easy to fix errors in website
+Quick and Easy to Fix Errors in Website

-Spelling errors in website
+Spelling errors on the website

 Broken Links